 Entrepreneural Development Focus Group – Soul Action, Durban.

 2014 – Hope Market at Grace Church and elementary business skills workshops.

 CareSA Designs marketing at various Christmas and Craft Markets.

 2015 – Blog established on the Internet – https://caresafoundation.wordpress.com

-Thoughts on SOCX (Social Caring vision) – envisioned from the Democracy Development Programme’s conference on Civil Society.
+Thoughts on SOCX (Social Caring vision for civil societies) – envisioned from the Democracy Development Programme’s conference on Civil Society.

 2016 – Blogging and collating the SA Writings for the CareSA Foundation Blog.